 It kind of makes sense, then, that 500, for example - with all its supposed earthy influences - should be sprayed in the afternoon under a descending, waning moon.

-It's perhaps harder to grasp, though, that the moon's relative position to distant constellations or planets might also have an affect on what happens on earth.
+It's perhaps harder to grasp, though, that the moon's relative position to distant constellations or planets might also have an effect on what happens on earth.
 But many biodynamic winegrowers soon do grasp this concept, and follow their Astro Calendar as closely as they can, timing their activities according to whether it's a fruit day (moon in a fire sign such as Leo - good for picking grapes), root day (moon in an earth sign such as Taurus - good for making compost, spraying 500), leaf day (water sign, Scorpio) or flower day (air, Aquarius).
 Most also avoid agricultural activity (or activity of any kind) during disruptive times, when the moon's path crosses the path of the sun.

-Some people also extend this idea to tasting wine, believing that fruit days will best display the wine's varietal character and quality - and that root days are to be avoided, because the wines will be least expressive.
+Some people also extend this idea to tasting wine, believing that fruit days will best display the wine's varietal character and quality - and that root days are to be avoided because the wines will be least expressive.
 And as for tasting on a node day - well, just forget about it.

-(For more information on biodynamics in vineyards, visit wine writer Max Allen's web site http://www.redwhiteandgreen.com.au/ )
+(For more information on biodynamics in vineyards, visit wine writer Max Allen's website http://www.redwhiteandgreen.com.au/ )

 BIODYNAMICS AND THE FUTURE

 If biodynamics is such a good thing, why hasn´t it swept the planet?

 I think there are two reasons.
 First of all, it requires a little time and effort to get to grips with the principles involved, to understand what needs to be done on the land in order to make biodynamics work for you.
 It certainly doesn't offer the quick fix of a box of synthetic fertilizers.
 It takes time, which is something that we generally think we´re so short of.